Trushali29/Scrapy-python/README.md

 # Scrapy-python
-Learn basic of scrapy module of python that allows to scrape data from websties and store it in csv, json format also in databases
+Learn basic of scrapy module of python that allows to scrape data from websties and store it in csv, json format also in databases.
-The project aim was to store the parsed data of websites in database such as in mysql
+The project aim was to store the parsed data of websites in database such as in mysql.

 **RESOURCES SHOULD BE PRESENT FOR PROJECT TO WORK**
 1. Visual Studio code or any code editor